 We went there several times.
-And always, my pulse accelerates, when I plunge into the shadows, then into the intimidating darkness of this rather vast cave whose bottom we do not see.
+And always, my pulse quickens, when I go into the half-light, then into the intimidating darkness of this rather vast cave of which one does not see the bottom.

-A few small fish sometimes pop up in the light beam of our lamps and headlights, but the most beautiful, the most spectacular - and the most comforting - is when we turn around to return to the entrance.
+A few small fish sometimes appear in the light of our lamps and headlights, but the most beautiful, the most spectacular - and the most comforting - is when we turn around to go back to the entrance.

 There, there is often a small school of jacks, which turns without haste, indifferent to the divers who come and go.
 Divers and fish are shaded in Chinese shadows on the blue mouth of the cave.

-That's how I like caves.
+That's how I like the caves.
 With a huge photogenic opening to the light!!!